-If you wait to contact a lawyer, you may miss your time window to take legal action for your diagnosis.
+If you wait to contact one of the lawyers for mesothelioma, you may miss your time window to take legal action for your diagnosis.
 Immediately doing so will help you secure a filing date.

 How to Continue Your Mesothelioma Claim During the Coronavirus Outbreak

 The issue is the coronavirus pandemic.
 Many people with mesothelioma are (understandably) wary of infection.
 So they’re less likely to reach out to a law firm and schedule a meeting to begin their claim.